Yeah, we know. Our game is pretty weird. Right now you’re probably thinking:

 Wait, but I’ve seen mentions of other names in early Devlogs?

-That’s right, previous iterations of Tablecraft were developed in hackathon-like sprints.
-Random groups of people came together to work on the project for short times.
-Rafael, who had the idea in the first session, then put out the call for a second session, which was when Guillaume joined.
-Now, Tablecraft is being developed for the long term.
+That’s right, previous iterations of Tablecraft were developed in hackathon-like sprints, where random groups of people came together to work on a project for a short period of time.
+Rafael, who led the first session, then put out the call for a second session, which was when Guillaume joined.
+Since then, Tablecraft has matured into a company called Not Suspicious, co-founded by Rafael and Guillaume.

 Are you science educators?

 Nope, but we believe that traditional classrooms have a lot of catching up to do, and as game developers we feel like we can help tackle that problem.
 You can read more about it here.

 I’m a scientist and/or an educator; how can I get involved?

 Say no more – where can I buy it?